MicrosoftDocs/visualstudio-docs/docs/code-quality/how-to-enable-and-disable-automatic-code-analysis-for-managed-code.md

 1. In **Solution Explorer**, right-click the project, and then choose **Properties**.

-1. In the properties dialog box for the project, choose the **Code Analysis** tab.
+2. In the properties dialog box for the project, choose the **Code Analysis** tab.

    > [!TIP]
    > Newer project types such as .NET Core and .NET Standard applications don't have a **Code Analysis** tab.
 Legacy analysis is not available for these project types, but you can get live code analysis using [.NET Compiler Platform-based code analyzers](roslyn-analyzers-overview.md).
 To suppress warnings from code analyzers, see the note at the end of this article.

-1. Specify the build type in **Configuration** and the target platform in **Platform**.
+3. Specify the build type in **Configuration** and the target platform in **Platform**.

+::: moniker range="vs-2017"

-1. To enable or disable automatic code analysis, select or clear the **Enable Code Analysis on Build** check box.
+4. To enable or disable automatic code analysis, select or clear the **Enable Code Analysis on Build** check box.

+::: moniker-end

+::: moniker range=">=vs-2019"

+4. To enable or disable automatic code analysis, select or clear the **Run on build** check box.

+::: moniker-end

 > [!NOTE]
 > The **Enable Code Analysis on Build** check box only affects legacy analysis.
 It doesn't affect [.NET Compiler Platform-based code analyzers](roslyn-analyzers-overview.md), which always execute at build if you installed them as a NuGet package.
 If you want to clear analyzer errors from the **Error List**, you can suppress all the current violations by choosing **Analyze** > **Run Code Analysis and Suppress Active Issues** on the menu bar.
 For more information, see [Suppress violations](use-roslyn-analyzers.md#suppress-violations).